janbodnar/Testing/selenium.md

 ```

 #### `flask_pagination/routes.py` (Routes)

-This module defines the routes using a Blueprint.
+This module defines the pagination logic and route using a Blueprint.

 ```python
 # flask_pagination/routes.py